psyb0t/ctxerrors/README.md

     // handle it
 }

-// Or use errors.As() to get the ErrorWithContext var ctxErr *ctxerrors.ErrorWithContext if errors.As(err, &ctxErr) {
+// Or use errors.As() to check if it's a CTXError var ctxErr *ctxerrors.CTXError if errors.As(err, &ctxErr) {
-    fmt.Printf("Error occurred in %s at line %d\n", ctxErr.funcName, ctxErr.line)
+    fmt.Println("Got a CTXError:", ctxErr.Error())
 }
 ```